-Introduction to the MicroRAPTOR Web User Interface reference.
+Introduction to the iMX350 Web User Interface reference.

-MicroRAPTORTM iMR Series ("MicroRAPTOR" or "the Switch") is an Intelligent Cyber Secure Platform that supports switching and routing on a single platform.
-It has a simplified user interface which allows easy configuration and monitoring with a Web-based user interface (UI).
-Web-based UI or Web user UI that accept input and provide output by generating web pages viewed by the user using a web browser.
+The iMX350 is an Intelligent Cyber Secure Platform that supports switching and routing on a single platform.
+It has a simplified user interface which allows easy configuration and monitoring with a Web-based user interface (Web UI).
+Web-based UI or Web User UI accepts input and provides output by generating web pages viewed by the user using a web browser.